Vitamin C, also known as ascorbic acid, is a water-soluble vitamin.

 Minimal Vitamin C dosages range from 500 mg. – 2000 mg. and therapeutic dosages range from 2000 mg. – 30 grams (30, 000 mg).

-Vitamin C should never be taken with aspirin as the aspirin has been shown to block the effect of the Vitamin C. If you need to take both, simply don’t take them together; separate them by a few hours.
+Vitamin C should never be taken with aspirin as the aspirin has been shown to block the effect of Vitamin C. If you need to take both, simply don’t take them together.
+Separate them by a few hours.

-Vitamin C is water-soluble, non-toxic and is considered extremely safe vitamin.
+Vitamin C is water-soluble, non-toxic and is considered an extremely safe vitamin.

-When taken without being “buffered”, Vitamin C has been known to cause some gastrointestinal discomfort.
+When taken without being “buffered”, Vitamin C can cause some gastrointestinal discomfort.
 This is what is known as Vitamin C tolerance level.
 If you experience GI discomfort, simply decrease your dose until the discomfort dissipates.

 To avoid these all together, there are 2 things you can do:

 - Slowly increase the Vitamin C by 500 mg. per week to tolerance.

-- Take what’s known as buffered Vitamin C. Most people experience few to done regarding GI discomfort.
-Dr. Linus Pauling recommended this form of Vitamin C for that very reason.
+- Take what is known as buffered Vitamin C. Most people who take buffered Vitamin C experience little to no GI discomfort.
+Dr. Linus Pauling recommended this form of Vitamin C for this very reason.

 - What “They” Don’t Tell You: Vitamin C and Half-Life